168 Karrinyup Road, Karrinyup WA 6018

 Last week I talked about shopping in general and sticking to the fresh stuff but this week I want to give you some tips on how to make smarter decisions when shopping.

 So a huge tip for reducing your chemical exposure is to not bring these items into your house in the first place.
-I would highly recommend not even entering a super market but sourcing from a good local butcher and fresh food grocer or the markets.
-Not to mention you are supporting local business and helping our economy.
-My local butcher in Scarborough is Jeremy’s Butcher and they are free range and gluten free so that’s a win for me.
+I would highly recommend not even entering a supermarket but sourcing from a good local butcher and fresh food grocer or the markets.
+Not to mention you are supporting local businesses and helping our economy.
+My local butcher in Scarborough is Jeremy’s Butcher and they are free-range and gluten-free so that’s a win for me.
 If you do need to shop at the supermarket keep these few things in mind:

 STORY: I helped my mum a few years back clean out her pantry and she had spices in there from BEFORE I WAS BORN!
 That’s the expiry date too, she hadn’t even touched them, they were just shoved to the back for “one day”!

 Remember small changes regularly make a big impact.
 Often changing too much too soon can be overwhelming, therefore we can fall back into old habits.
-I’d recommend changing one thing every couple of weeks and get into a good habit of implementing one thing into you and your family’s life before trying to change something else.
+I’d recommend changing one thing every couple of weeks and getting into a good habit of implementing one thing into your and your family’s life before trying to change something else.

 Bye for now